-Sunset Peak (10,648 ft) has been on my hiking to-do list for almost 2 years!
-Why haven’t I done it sooner?!
-It’s a very accessible peak to summit when the ski resorts are closed and hikers are allowed.
-Sunset peak offers a 360 degree view of the Wasatch Mountains, plus a view of Heber City, Park City, and the Salt Lake Valley.
-Hiking up via Catherine Pass/Alta contains a great mix of meadow, wooded areas, a fantastic vistas.
+Sunset Peak via Catherine Pass (10,648 ft) offers a 360 degree view of the Wasatch Mountains, plus a view of Heber City, Park City, and the Salt Lake Valley.
+Hiking up via Catherine Pass contains a great mix of meadow, wooded areas, a fantastic vistas.
 Hiking this trail provides for a good workout, but getting to the peak doesn’t require months of training.
 While this trail is only 3.5 miles one way, your calves will burn on the elevation gain!
 The best time of year to hike this is typically July when the wildflowers are in full bloom.

 From SLC and I-215, take exit 6 for 6200 S. Continue on Wasatch Blvd, past Big Cottonwood Canyon and the 7-11 gas station.
 The road will curve into Little Cottonwood Canyon – drive to the very end of the road, past Snowbird, up to the fee booth at Alta.
 Here’s a driving map.

 Distance: 7 miles round trip